Baton Rouge Perio Logo

 • Fresher breath.
 Bad breath (or halitosis) is generally indicative of advancing periodontal disease.
 A combination of rotting food particles (possibly below the gum line) and potential gangrene stemming from gum infection, results in bad breath.
 The routine removal of plaque, calculus, and bacteria at our facility can noticeably improve halitosis and reduce infection.

 The best way to prevent gum disease is to properly care for your teeth at home and to continue regular visits to the dentist for professional cleaning and exams.
-If you notice any signs of gum issues, such as red or swollen gums, bleeding, or pain, please give us a call to schedule an appointment.
+If you notice any signs of gum issues, such as red or swollen gums, bleeding, or discomfort, please give us a call to schedule an appointment.